-ING Reliastar – ING will rate you as Preferred Smoker even if you use marijuana 7 days a week.
+ING Reliastar – ING will rate you as Preferred Smoker even if you use marijuana seven days a week.
 This is one of the best companies if you are a heavy marijuana smoker.

 Minnesota Life – Minnesota can offer you non-smoker rates if your marijuana smoking is limited to twice a month.
 Your lab results will have to show negative for THC.

 If you smoke marijuana frequently, you’re heading for a smokers rate or a possible decline.
-Overindulging in anything can cause harmful side effects and the life insurance companies will draw the line someplace in the sand.
+However, overindulging in anything can cause harmful side effects, and the life insurance companies will draw the line someplace in the sand.
 Heavy use of marijuana has a lot of harmful effects on your body.
-The companies above will give you some of the best offers for people that smoke weed but there are limitations to how much actual smoking marijuana they will conform to.
+The companies above will give you some of the best offers for people that smoke weed, but there are limitations to how much actual smoking marijuana they will conform to.

 There was a time when smoking marijuana would trigger an instant decline in a life or health insurance application.
-If you are a heavy frequent marijuana user, you might want to consider reducing how much pot you smoke before applying.
+Therefore, if you are a heavy, frequent marijuana user, you might want to consider reducing how much pot you smoke before applying.

 Underwriting Considerations Remain the Same Whether You Smoke Marijuana or Not

-By far, your overall health history still is the most important factor on any life insurance application.
+By far, your overall health history still is the most critical factor on any life insurance application.
 The use of marijuana is just another rating factor on an application.

 You can receive preferred rates as long as your health is acceptable.
-Anytime an applicant has medical conditions, those issues could have an impact on their rates.
+However, anytime an applicant has medical conditions, those issues could impact their rates.

 It all depends on what the actual medical conditions are.
 This holds with any company and any applicant planning on applying for life insurance.

-Your Age – Your age always plays a huge part in determining your premiums.
-The older you are when you apply, the higher the premium will be.
-If you put it off, it will only become more expensive once you do apply.
+Your Age – Your age always plays a massive part in determining your premiums.
+When you apply, the older you are, the higher the premium.
+It will only become more expensive once you apply if you put it off.

-Current Health History – Your current health is one of the most important factors the life insurance companies consider.
-The more medical issues you have, the more likely your rates will either go up or you will be declined.
-Knowing and understanding the risks of using marijuana for your good is a wise idea.
+Current Health History – Your current health is one of the life insurance companies’ essential factors.
+The more medical issues you have, the more likely your rates will either go up, or you will be declined.
+Therefore, knowing and understanding the risks of using marijuana for your good is a wise idea.

-Occupation – If you have a hazardous job, your rates can be affected.
-Dangerous jobs like Iron Workers, Commercial fishermen, and Pilots just to name a few can increase your rates.
+Occupation – If you have a dangerous job, your rates can be affected.
+Dangerous jobs like Iron Workers, Commercial fishermen, and Pilots, just to name a few, can increase your rates.

 Credit History – If you have poor credit, your rates can easily be affected.
 The statistics show that people with poor credit ratings are more likely to trigger insurance claims.

 Driving Record – Your driving record reveals your respect for the law and your degree of responsibility.
-People with poor driving records are more likely to have an auto accident which can result in a fatality.
+People with poor driving records are more likely to have an auto accident, resulting in a fatality.

 Family Health History – A history of cancer, heart disease, and early death (before age 50) possibly can cause your rates to increase.
 This pertains to your parents and siblings.
 These medical concerns can be passed down in your genes.

-Policy Face Amounts – The larger the policy death benefit you choose, the more expensive your policy will be.
-The longer the term period you choose will also increase your premiums.
+Policy Face Amounts – The more significant the policy death benefit you choose, the more expensive your policy will be.
+The longer the term period you select will also increase your premiums.

 Tobacco Use – If you use tobacco products especially smoking cigarettes, your rates can skyrocket.
 Cigarette smokers usually pay about 300% more money in premiums.
-If you do smoke, get some help and quit smoking as soon as possible.
+So if you smoke, get some help and quit smoking as soon as possible.
 It will only destroy your health!

 I would recommend contacting our office.
 We have been in business for over 30 years and represent the best life insurance companies in the nation.
-We shop the market with over 40 companies to make sure you always get the best rates.
+We shop the market with over 40 companies to ensure you always get the best rates.

 Helping you find the best life insurance for marijuana smokers is a snap.
 Due to the fact we represent all the most competitive companies, we guarantee to find you the lowest rates possible.

 Run our instant quoting system and compare up-to-date rates from all the best carriers.
 We work with over 40 of the best life insurance companies.
-Finding the company with the most favorable underwriting decision is easy.
+As a result, finding the company with the most favorable underwriting decision is easy.

 There are many misconceptions about purchasing life insurance for marijuana smokers.
-This promotes many people to hesitate to buy life insurance especially in states where marijuana possession is illegal.
-Here is a list of the top five fallacies that prohibit marijuana users from buying life insurance.
+Many people hesitate to buy life insurance, especially in states where marijuana possession is illegal.
+Here is a list of the top five fallacies prohibiting marijuana users from buying life insurance.

 Fallacy #1 –

-“If you state on an application that you smoke marijuana, the insurance company can possibly contact law enforcement and you could be arrested as a drug user“.
+“If you state on an application that you smoke marijuana, the insurance company can contact law enforcement, and you could be arrested as a drug user.”

 Nothing could be farther from the truth!

-The Health Insurance Portability and Accountability Act (HIPPA Act) is a federal law that totally protects you from any unauthorized person or persons from obtaining your confidential documents or information.
+The Health Insurance Portability and Accountability Act (HIPPA Act) is a federal law that protects unauthorized persons or persons from obtaining confidential documents or information.

-Life insurance companies are in no way shape or form connected with law enforcement.
-They do not even share the information on your application with your own agent much less anyone else.
-Rest assured that your information is safe and sound.
+Life insurance companies are connected with law enforcement in no way or form.
+They do not even share the information on your application with your agent, much less anyone else.
+So rest assured that your information is safe and sound.

 Fallacy #2 –